iPhone 13 will feature the same wide-angle camera lens as iPhone 12 (report)

 - Check out the best phone deals in 2021

-According to Kuo's investors note (via MacRumors), the iPhone 13 mini, standard iPhone 13, and iPhone 13 Pro will feature the same 7P wide-angle lens as their iPhone 12 counterparts.
-However, the iPhone 13 Pro Max will have a ƒ1.5 aperture wide-angle lens — a slight improvement from the iPhone 12 Pro Max's ƒ1.6 aperture.
+According to Kuo's investors' note (via MacRumors), the iPhone 13 mini, standard iPhone 13, and iPhone 13 Pro will feature the same 7MP wide-angle lens as their iPhone 12 counterparts.
+However, the iPhone 13 Pro Max will have an ƒ/1.5 aperture wide-angle lens — a slight improvement from the iPhone 12 Pro Max's ƒ/1.6 aperture.

 While this particular lens will largely stay the same, the supplier will not.
 The report also states that Chinese company Sunny Optical will be the new supplier of the 7P wide-angle lens, and that mass production will start as soon as May this year.
 This certainly lines up with the iPhone 13's scheduled release.